DeerBay/portfolio-JULIA-SJOHOLM/README.md

 For many years, I have worked in a supervisory role.
 It has also involved some development and implementation tasks.

-My goal in training in AI is to be involved in developing tomorrow's technology.
+My goal in becoming a developer in AI is to be involved in developing tomorrow's technology.
 Here on GitHub, you will be able to follow my journey there.

 ---